UCLM-VISILAB/hans/README.md

 You need to set a value for the variables `HOST`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 The last two variables are not necessary if you are running the application on a EC2 instance with a IAM role.
 If `API_PORT` or `MQTT_PORT` are not given value, they default to 80 and 9001, respectively.

-In case you change `API_PORT`, change it also in the file `nginx.conf`, in the `proxy_pass` directive.
-This inconvenience will be solve in a future version.

 Then, run the following command
 ```bash